 The starting point for this new project emerged while Kate and I were together looking at a set of drawings in the Chicago Field Museum Archives in 2013.
 Collected for the World’s Fair in 1893, they observed that the oil pastel drawings, given time and archival storage, made marks through the drawings, seeping and imprinting onto the backs of papers.
 The residue was a testament to the liveliness of materials and of archives.
 These new material traces become their own archive – rather than a narrative history, they become a story of how materials interact.
 They provide a starting point to think about the anarchival within archives.

 Archives are generally perceived as arrested in time, imagined as latent instrumental objects to reveal the past.
-However, Smith and Hennessy share an interest in questions about the anarchival properties of archives.
+However, we share an interest in questions about the anarchival properties of archives.
 That is, how do archival documents, imagined as permanent, static objects, actually change over time and make new marks?
 While archival ordering seeks to makes sense and reiterate dominant and stable narratives of nation states, how do new material traces suggest that archives are vibrant matter, what political theorist Jane Bennett (2010) names as that capacity of things to act as forces?
 How are archives are not only storehouses of the past but living breathing generative matter?
 In what way do they emerge, and what do they look like?
 How are archives infused with anarchic energy, and with disorder?
 To consider the vitality of matter in archives is to articulate how archives are not outside of us, not of the past or for the future, but how they run alongside and in relationship with humans.
 To advocate for anarchival materiality is to help to give space to consider more attentive encounters between humans and the more than human world.
 It is also a way to begin to explore archives not as “perfection” of ordering and preservation, but as an ongoing mediated realm.